 To read a story, tap its title text or picture in the main view.
 The story's first page will be shown, and the sound you recorded will be played.

 You can turn forward and backward through the pages of the story, by tapping the blue arrow buttons.
-On an iPad and Android, you have the choice of reading the story in portrait or landscape orientation.
+On an iPhone, iPad or Android device, you have the choice of reading the story in portrait or landscape orientation.
 If you prefer to swipe to turn the pages, you can select this as an option in the app's settings.

-On Android: To return to the main view showing the list of stories, tap the < or the app icon in the action bar at the top.
+To return to the main view showing the list of stories, tap the Stories button at the top left.

 You can reveal the story's table of contents, by tapping the page number at the top.
 Tap the entry for any page to go to that page, or tap the page number at the top again to close.
 To prevent the table of contents from being shown, disable editing in the app's Settings.